Renovation and Expansion of Griffith Observatory - Continued

 Concrete Walls.
 Consistent with other similar architecture of the day, the Observatory's concrete walls were left unpainted in the 1930s and 1940s.
 Research shows the building was first painted a light gray in the 1950s, followed by an additional coat of gray and two subsequent coats of the now-familiar white paint.
 Restoration work began in January 2003, when the building was "shrink-wrapped" in white plastic in order to remove the exterior lead-based paint in preparation for the complete restoration of the exterior concrete surface.
 The paint was removed using a chemically impregnated fibrous paper that removes the existing paint without damaging the underlying concrete surface or expelling hazardous materials into the air.
 Exposed reinforcing steel was treated with a rust-inhibiting coating, spalls and holes were repaired, and concrete surfaces were finished with a cementitious parge coat to fill in hairline cracks and pinpoint holes.
 A "warm white" elastomeric coating was applied in 2004 and 2005.
 This coating will actually allow the concrete to "breathe" and protect it far more effectively than when it was painted.

 Planetarium (Exterior) Dome.
-The original copper sheathing which covered the planetarium dome was cleaned to remove iron oxides in 1984 (returning it briefly to a penny-colored appearance), though no attempts were made to repair joint or copper sheet failure or the dome's underlying concrete structure.
+The original copper sheathing that covered the planetarium dome was cleaned to remove iron oxides in 1984 (returning it briefly to a penny-colored appearance), though no attempts were made to repair joint or copper sheet failure or the dome's underlying concrete structure.
 Workers removed this copper sheathing from the dome in fall 2003 to begin the restoration work.
 They patched and repaired the concrete and applied a new waterproofing membrane to the dome.
 In April 2004, they finished installing new copper sheathing and gutters designed to match the dome's original appearance.
 Though the copper initially looked like a shiny penny, it has already patinated to the brownish color it will have for roughly 15-20 years before turning green.
 No effort was made to prevent or accelerate this patination process.